garrandall/popular-music-data/tracks/hold-on-en-vogue.md

 Keep the ties
 Hold on to your love
 Hang on tight, and don't let go
-Hold on to your love, ooh
+Hold on to your love, oh
 Don't let go
 Hold on to your love
-Hold on to your love, ooh
+Hold on to your love, oh

 (Hold on to your love)
-If you love him, if you need him, really want him (Hold on to your love, ooh)
+If you love him, if you need him, really want him (Hold on to your love, oh
 Just keep on, just keep on hanging on (Hold on)
 Little trust, honesty, golden rule (Hold on)
 Feel the strength of passion in your soul